- What is Quilter Kids First Rugby?

 - Champion rugby’s Core Values, inspiring a lifelong bond between children, adults and our sport.

-How do I sign up my club or school for Old Mutual Wealth Kids First pledge?
+How do I sign up my club or school for Quilter Kids First pledge?

-All clubs and schools with children aged 6-13 can sign up; ask your Club Chairman or Head Teacher to take the Old Mutual Wealth Kids First pledge by registering their details.
+All clubs and schools with children aged 6-13 can sign up; ask your Club Chairman or Head Teacher to take the Quilter Kids First pledge by registering their details.

 As part of the registration process all clubs and schools will pass through a safeguarding filtering.
 Shortly after, they will be contacted directly by the Rugby Football Union.